Back

 x

-Solution: No Solution
+Solution: No solution

 Details:

-We start by combining like terms.
+Start by combining like terms.

 Combine the terms with the variable b by adding \(−2b\) to both sides of the equation.